cjcaven/ASDB/index.md

 ---
-# title: Collection of Questionnaires to Assess Altered States Phenomena
+# Collection of Questionnaires to Assess Altered States Phenomena
 ---

-# Awesome Project
+### Version
 Last Update: 2024-09-18 by Dr. Timo Torsten Schmidt This collection is maintained by the CIRCE e.V.
-Team Please find an acknowledgement of the history of contributions by multiple people to this collection.
+Team Please find an acknowledgement with the history of the collection and contributions

 ## Introduction